 Note that in ECTFE one chlorine atom has been substituted for a fluorine atom.
 As discussed later, this difference in molecular composition has a significant effect on performance properties.

 It is important to note that fluoropolymers are supplied in various “grades.”
-For example, DuPont supplies several different types of ETFE resins:
+For example, Chemours supplies several different types of ETFE resins:

 ECTFE is also supplied in various grades for similar purposes.